Welcome to the Hellmouth: Casting and filming

-Charisma Carpenter had originally planned to read for the role of Buffy, but was late for her audition and instead tried out for Cordelia.
+Charisma Carpenter had originally planned to read for the role of Buffy, but she was late for her audition and instead tried out for Cordelia.
 Although she had only fifteen minutes to prepare for the character, the producers were "really responsive" to Carpenter's audition, and she left feeling confident she had gotten the part.
 After Carpenter's audition, Gellar, who had been offered the role of Cordelia before Carpenter, was asked to come back and audition for the part of Buffy.
 Bianca Lawson originally won the role of Cordelia Chase, but turned it down due to other contractual obligations.
 Lawson would later be cast as vampire slayer Kendra in the show's second season.
-Cordelia was originally intended to serve as a dramatic foil to Buffy, and to represent the characteristics of the less mature and shallower Buffy portrayed in the original film.
+Cordelia was originally intended to serve as a dramatic foil to Buffy and to represent the characteristics of the less mature and shallower Buffy portrayed in the original film.

 Julie Benz, who portrayed Darla, originally auditioned for the role of Buffy.
 However, Benz was later offered the minor role of Darla in the pilot episode.
-Although the character (originally an unnamed minor vampire) was supposed to die in the pilot, Whedon liked her performance so well that he named her and her character appeared in a few more episodes.
+Although the character (originally an unnamed minor vampire) was supposed to die in the pilot, Whedon liked her performance so well that he named her, and her character appeared in several more episodes.
 Benz went on to portray Darla in several episodes of Buffy's spin-off television series, Angel.
 She later went on to say:

-For me, I was a new actor to Los Angeles, didn’t know the TV business very well so I was just excited to work and play a vampire.
+For me, I was a new actor to Los Angeles, didn't know the TV business very well, so I was just excited to work and play a vampire.
 I had no clue what I was going to do or how I was going to be scary.
-Until that is, they put the vampire makeup on me and I went into the trailer and smiled, which I thought was creepy.
+Until that is, they put the vampire makeup on me, and I went into the trailer and smiled, which I thought was creepy.
 Joss always said he was intrigued that someone who looked like me and talked like me was like the scariest vampire ever.
-That’s what he wanted, my sweet voice and demeanour until all of a sudden I’m just this vicious vampire."
+That's what he wanted, my sweet voice and demeanor until all of a sudden I’m just this vicious vampire."